Bada Valley: Characteristics

 The megalithic statues in the Bada Valley represent human faces that have been stylized, where the eyebrows and nose are depicted as one, while the mouth is omitted.
 The statues in the Bada Valley generally have clear gender markers.
 On the Palindo and Meturu statues, male genitalia are carved.
 On the Langke Bulawa statue, female genitalia are depicted.
 Gender differences are also depicted in facial features, where the female statues have faces with a fringe covering the forehead.

-The carvings on these megaliths are also described as minimalist.
-The figures are usually depicted with large heads, bodies without curves, and without legs.
-The faces are typically shown with round eyes and a single line representing the eyebrows, cheeks, and chin.
-Most of the statues appear to stand alone, but some are placed in groups.
-These megalithic stones are scattered throughout the valley.
-They include carvings of humans, animals, Kalamba, and many more.

 Other human statues are about 1.5 meters tall with a diameter of about 50 cm.
 Besides adult human statues, there is the Oba statue, which is 70 cm tall with a humorous face and unclear gender markers.
 Locals refer to it as a monkey figure, but it can also be interpreted as representing children.

 Kalamba

 Kalamba are artifacts in the form of large jars with lids, 1.5-2 meters in diameter, used for burial, found in the Bada Valley.
 These Kalamba are often found with a stone cover.
 Around Kalamba, smaller stones are often found.
 It is suspected that these smaller stones served as small Kalamba for the remains of babies or children.
 Additionally, circular stones resembling small tables or stone mortars are also found around Kalamba.

 The human statues and Kalamba are suspected to have been created by the same culture.
 This is based on the presence of small Kalamba and mortar-like stones often found near the human statues.